-I left school in 1975 with little more than a head full of dreams.
-In those days of glam rock, Ziggy Stardust, platform shoes and flared trousers I just couldn’t imagine that one day I would be a professional photographer, but photography is a bit like that “crazy little thing called love” – it slowly lures you and then once it has you, it just doesn’t let you go.
+I left school in 1975 with little more than a head full of dreams and a dubious hair cut.
+In those days of Ziggy Stardust, platform shoes, and ridiculously flared trousers I just couldn’t imagine that one day I would be a professional photographer, but photography is a bit like that “crazy little thing called love” – it slowly lures you and then once it has you, it just doesn’t let you go.

-Since then I’ve worked in all aspects of professional photography, even teaching photography and managing photographers, but whatever I was doing or wherever I was I was always taking pictures in some shape or form, and after 30 years of photographing just about everything – I am still here as a full-time photographer who is lucky enough to visit the nicest of places and photograph the loveliest of people.
-Its a great job, so what more could I ask for…?
+Over the years I’ve worked in all aspects of professional photography.
+I’ve even managed photographers and taught photography, and after all these years of photographing just about everything animate and inanimate, I am still here as a full-time photographer – who is lucky enough to visit the nicest of places and photograph the loveliest of people.